shinshin86/habanero-bee-google-apps-script/README.md

 * slug
   * A slug(URL) for each page
 * externalLinkUrl
   * If you have a link to an external page, please enter it.
+It is also possible to set multiple links separated by commas.
+If you set multiple links, you must make sure to set the `externalLinkText` below in the same order.
 * externalLinkText
   * If you have a link to an external page, please enter the text of the link.
 If nothing is entered, it will be set to `Read` by default.
 * tags